briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 5. _(e)_ As used in this section:

-    1. _(1)_ “Mandatory prison term” and “mandatory jail term” have the same meanings as in Ohio R.C.
+    1. _(1)_ "Mandatory prison term" and "mandatory jail term" have the same meanings as in Ohio R.C.
 2929.01.

-    2. _(2)_ “Traffic-related homicide, manslaughter or assault offense” means a violation of Ohio R.C.
+    2. _(2)_ "Traffic-related homicide, manslaughter or assault offense" means a violation of Ohio R.C.
 2903.04 in circumstances in which division (D) of that section applies, a violation of Ohio R.C.
 2903.06 or 2903.08, or a violation of Ohio R.C.
 2903.06, 2903.07 or 2903.08 as they existed prior to March 23, 2000.

-    3. _(3)_ “Construction zone” has the same meaning as in Ohio R.C.
+    3. _(3)_ "Construction zone" has the same meaning as in Ohio R.C.
 5501.27.

-    4. _(4)_ “Speeding offense” means a violation of Ohio R.C.
+    4. _(4)_ "Speeding offense" means a violation of Ohio R.C.
 4511.21 or a
     municipal ordinance pertaining to speed.

 6. _(f)_ For the purposes of this section, when a penalty or suspension is